This site requires JavaScript, please enable it in your browser!

 By mntng, with 13 replies.

-Last reply by mntng, almost 11 years ago:
+Last reply by mntng, about 11 years ago:

 Actually, I just opened the file again, without changing anything, really.
 And... no problem exists.
 I don't know what happens, it just works again.
 But thank you guys, I really learn a lot from you.